 If you are interested in applying to the program you might also find it informative to have a look at our video with answers to some of the most frequently asked questions that we get.
 Also, please have a look at the videos with testimonials from previous students.

-This MSc is for everybody who wants to expand their knowledge and practical skills for the safety challenges of the twenty-first century.
+This programme is for everybody who wants to expand their knowledge and practical skills for the safety challenges of the twenty-first century.
 Its program offers you the latest thinking in the new view of human factors, accountability, accident models, and resilience engineering.
 The understanding of accidents, risk and safety is changing.
 We no longer see human error as cause, but as a symptom.
-We recognize the exciting possibilities of systems thinking for accident analysis and organizational improvement.
+We recognise the exciting possibilities of systems thinking for accident analysis and organisational improvement.
 We are shifting from reliability to resilience and the enhancement of adaptive capacity.
 We look for new relationships between stakeholders to create forms of accountability that do not harm safety.

 "Most of all thank you to Sidney for the fantastic course that has enabled me to do a job good enough for my airline to want to employ me permanently during a time of crisis and downsizing.
 I could not have done it without the understanding I developed during the course."

-A program tailored to your needs
+A programme tailored to your needs

 You will start in January with an intensive residential session (learning lab) of four days at Lund University in Sweden.
 You meet colleagues from other industries, eager to learn and faced with similar questions.
 How do you write good recommendations?
 Can your company prevent drift into failure?
 How do you hold people accountable without invoking defense mechanisms?
 Do your operators have the courage to say ‘no’ when trading safety off against production pressures?
 What is the scientific heritage of the so called 'new view'?